30 September 2018

 On the flight from Manhattan to Miami the flight attendant in fight class where they were seated said the two were "hashtag couple goals."

 They reportedly shared a romantic dinner seaside at the W Hotel on Saturday night.

-Fordelante, 31, is a model and designer in the NYC scene.
+Fordelante, 31, is a model and designer on the NYC scene.
 He is a former model for Abercrombie and Fitch.
 Born in Cameroon, he became an American citizen five years ago.
-He is reportedly also Maxton’s personal stylist.

 Montgomery Maxton in Miami in 2018

 21 August 2018

 Montgomery Maxton’s ex-boyfriend, Brian H., allegedly posted an intimidating video on Instagram last night following a “usual evening bender” as Maxton has been known to say.